 Peter’s Login Redirect also allows you to control other users outside of the settings above.
 For instance, you can set certain rules for editors and admins while redirecting everyone else to another page.

 This is really an optional setting since you don’t have to redirect anyone if you choose not to.
-However, the option is available if you want WordPress to redirect after a login.
+However, the option is available if you want WordPress to redirect users after they log in.

 Input a URL in this section to redirect users after they register for an account.